Joshua-omolewa/Retailstore_ETL_pipeline_project/README.md

 ## 3. STEPS USED TO COMPLETE THE PROJECT

-* Creating a database in Snowflake and Loading the [raw data](https://drive.google.com/drive/folders/1TL3mtDTW4Uv59cyp3C9COgVgGMaBEImB?usp=sharing) into Snowflake in order to setup the Snowflake OLTP system
+* Creating a database in Snowflake and then loading the [raw data](https://drive.google.com/drive/folders/1TL3mtDTW4Uv59cyp3C9COgVgGMaBEImB?usp=sharing) into Snowflake in order to setup the Snowflake OLTP system
 <img src="https://github.com/Joshua-omolewa/end-2-end_data_pipeline_project/blob/main/img/snowfalke%20final.jpg"  width="100%" height="100%">

 * Wrote an SQL stored procedure [stored procedure](https://drive.google.com/drive/folders/1TL3mtDTW4Uv59cyp3C9COgVgGMaBEImB?usp=sharing) that would intiate the extraction of the raw data into the staging s3 bucket (i.e. input s3 bucket) every day at 12:00 MST which is the off peak period for the retail store.
 Snowflakes allows creation of task that utilizes chron to run any query.
 I create a a task that run the store procedure 12:00 am MST
   * sql code used to create task and activate task

  ```
   --Step 2.
 Create a task to run the job.
 Here we use cron to set job at 12am MST everyday.